ThibaultPhilips-r0663615/guides-api/README.md

 ## Closure

-To run the project, take a close look at the provided scripts in the package.json folder, which is present at the root of the project.
-The following command would be the most used command in order to run the project in development mode[^3].
+To run the project, take a closer look at the provided scripts in the package.json folder, which is present at the root of the project.
+The following command would be  used to run the project in development mode[^3].

 > npm run serve